Longfellow’s Wayside Inn Corn Muffins

 Longfellow’s Wayside Inn Corn Muffins are the BEST!
 Really.
-I have been craving these delicious muffins for a week and finally broke down and made them today but using only honey and no sugar.
+I have been craving these delicious muffins for a week.
+I finally broke down and made them today.
+I used only honey and no sugar.
 Oh, my!
 These are such a delicious treat and so easy to make.
 I like to spread spun honey on them and eat them that way.
 Ummmmmm.

 I love these muffins.
-Obviously, they are superior when you use sugar in the recipe as called for, but since I am trying to cut out sugar as much as possible I wanted to see how these would turn out if I only used honey.
+Obviously, they are superior when you use sugar in the recipe as called for.
+Since I am trying to cut out sugar as much as possible, I wanted to see how these would turn out if I only used honey.
 They turned out really well.
 Honey isn’t as sweet in recipes as sugar that’s why I increased the honey in the recipe and also add a little bit of spun honey spread on mine.
-These are supposed to be a sweet muffin–this is NOT cornbread.
+These are supposed to be a sweet muffin.
+This is NOT cornbread.

 If you’re looking for the BEST Corn Muffin recipe around anywhere, then try Longfellow’s Wayside Inn Corn Muffins at your earliest possibility.
-They’re great for breakfast or as a side for hot soups–especially in the fall and winter months.
+They’re great for breakfast or as a side for hot soups.
+They are especially delightful in the fall and winter months.

 When I first posted this recipe in September 2012, it was the very early days of my food blogging experience.
-The pictures were taken with a cheap iPhone 3 so they weren’t as clear as they could be, although the presentation wasn’t all that bad.
+The pictures were taken with a cheap iPhone 3.
+The pictures weren’t as clear as they could be even though the presentation wasn’t all that bad.
 I recently remade these lovely muffins for our church’s spring barbecue (April 2015), so I retook the pictures.

-These delightful Longfellow’s Wayside Inn Corn Muffins were snatched up pretty quickly by everyone at our spring barbecue, and I received a dozen or more compliments from those who enjoyed them.
+These delightful Longfellow’s Wayside Inn Corn Muffins were snatched up pretty quickly by everyone at our spring barbecue.
+I received a dozen or more compliments from those who enjoyed them.
 I’m sure you’ll have the same experience if you make them for your family as well.

 Longfellow’s Wayside Inn Corn Muffins are the BEST corn muffins I’ve ever eaten!